Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 8.
 Trend Analysis of Cumulative Drought Anomalies from July 1998 to June 1999   </figcaption>
 </figure>    <br>

-<p> To visualize how the drought anomalies display spatial autocorrelation, a semivariogram was created (Figure 9).
+<p> One particular type of geostatistical graph helpful for kriging is the semivariogram, which shows the relationship between the distance between two points and the difference in their values.
+To visualize how the drought anomalies display spatial autocorrelation, a semivariogram was created (Figure 9).
 The semivariogram illustrates distant values on the right side, indicating that both high and low values are dispersed from the mean.
-In other words, high and low values exhibit autocorrelation with one another.  </p> <br>
+In other words, high and low values exhibit autocorrelation with one another.
+Later on, the values in this semivariogram will be averaged into a certain number of bins and used to model a stochastic function through the averaged values: this function will describe spatial autocorrelation in the kriging surface.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/EbNdkPI.jpeg" alt="Semivariogram" style="width:100%;max-width:625px">